mateiandrei27/Coffee-Shop-Business-Analysis/README.md

    - Built Pivot Tables to analyze sales trends by month, day, hour, and product category

 4. **Dashboard Creation**
-   - Designed an interactive dashboard (Excel / Power BI) with slicers for dynamic filtering by location or category
+   - Designed an interactive dashboard with slicers for dynamic filtering by location or category

 ---